hillaryychan/COMP3231/03_Concurrency-and-Synchronisation.md

 ### Condition Variables

-**Condition variables** are a mechanism to block when waiting for an in additon to ensuring mutual exclusion. e.g. for the producer-consumer problem when the buffer is empty or full.
+**Condition variables** are a mechanism to block when waiting for an event in additon to ensuring mutual exclusion. e.g. for the producer-consumer problem when the buffer is empty or full.

 To allow a process to wait within the monitor, a **condition variable** must be declared as: `condition x,y;`.
 Condition variables can only be used with the operations `wait` and `signal`.